-We use learning theory to investigate different aspects of learning in rodent models and the neuroscience toolbox to probe neural circuit activity in detail.
+We use learning theory to investigate different aspects of learning in rodent models and the neuroscience toolbox to probe neural and glial activity in detail.
 To do so, we rely on neurophysiology, anatomy and cell-specific manipulations via optogenetic and pharmacogenetics applications.
 We are particularly interested in cortical-subcortical communication at different stages of learning, organization of inhibitory signaling, and the ongoing dialogue between the amygdala and its input/output structures.

 Research Projects